Be an Educated Consumer

 - If you are passionate about this issue, you can help by writing letters to the editors of your local newspapers.
 For a sample editorial, as well as other ways to educate others on this issue, click here.

-Sign up for AWI eAlerts to stay informed!
+Sign up for action alerts from AWI to stay informed!